tsani/jerrington.me/posts/2021-08-12-its-my-first-time.md

 Note that not everything is rainbows and unicorns in this approach: there is a penalty in using this technique, namely a double indirection.
-Notice that in both `thunk` and `makeMax` we define the each self-replacing function separately from a "trampoline function" that "bounces the call" to the self-replacing function.
+Notice that in both `thunk` and `makeMax` we define each self-replacing function separately from a "trampoline function" that "bounces the call" to the self-replacing function.
 So we trade an if-statement that decides what state the algorithm is in with a function call that takes us to the handler for the